voxel51/fiftyone/docs/source/integrations/labelbox.rst

 |br|
 The above code snippet will infer the possible classes and label attributes from your FiftyOne dataset.
-However, the `classes` and `attributes` parameters can be used to annotate new classes and/or attributes:
+However, if necessary, you can use the `classes` and `attributes` parameters to configure the annotation schema to include new classes and/or attributes:

 .. code:: python
     :linenos: